Accessible Complexity Bounds for Restarted PDHG on Linear Programs with a Unique Optimizer: Finite-Time Optimal Basis Identification and Fast Local Convergence

 The first-stage iteration bound $T_{basis}$ exhibits a linear relationship with $\frac{\|w^\star\|_1}{\xi}$ (in the expression of $\simplephi$), where we use $\xi$ to denote the smallest nonzero of $x^\star$ and $s^\star$, written as follows:

-The first-stage iteration bounds of the vanilla PDHG (without restarts) and the restarted Halpern PDHG proven by \citet{lu2024geometry,lu2024restarted} also depend on $\frac{\|w^\star\|_1}{\xi}$ (in a different norm), but they are further multiplied by a Hoffman constant of a linear system.
+The first-stage iteration bounds of the vanilla PDHG (without restarts) and the restarted Halpern PDHG proven by \citet{lu2025geometry,lu2024restarted} also depend on $\frac{\|w^\star\|_1}{\xi}$ (in a different norm), but they are further multiplied by a Hoffman constant of a linear system.
+An empirical comparison with this characterization will be presented in Section \ref{sec:experiments}.
 A similar dependence on $\frac{\|w^\star\|}{\xi}$ and certain norms of $B^{-1}A$ is also observed in the complexity analysis of finite-termination results for IPMs, such as \citet{potra1994quadratically,anstreicher1999probabilistic}.
 In those cases of IPMs, this dependence appears only within logarithmic terms, but it comes with higher per-iteration cost.

 Once the optimal basis is identified, the method's behavior automatically transitions into the second stage without changing the algorithm or additional ``crossover'' operations.
-Notably, the coefficient $\|B^{-1}\|\|A\|$ of the linear convergence is independent of $w^\star$ and is solely determined by the optimal basis and the constraint matrix.
-In other words, it can also be upper bounded by a constant that is only determined by the constraint matrix.
-Similar results also hold for IPMs, proven by \citet{vavasis1996primal}.
-One can observe that a small $\xi$ may slightly decrease $T_{local}$ but simultaneously significantly increase $T_{basis}$ because $T_{basis}$ is linear in $\frac{\|w^\star\|_1}{\xi}$.
+Notably, the coefficient $\|B^{-1}\|\|A\|$ is solely determined by the optimal basis and the constraint matrix, which could be upper bounded by a constant that is only determined by the constraint matrix.
+A similar complexity bound that only depends on the constraint matrix also holds for IPMs, proven by \citet{vavasis1996primal}.
+Note that a smaller $\xi$ may slightly decrease $T_{local}$ but simultaneously significantly increase $T_{basis}$ because $T_{basis}$ is linear in $\frac{\|w^\star\|_1}{\xi}$.

 The significance of $\kappa\simplephi$ and $\|B^{-1}\|\|A\|$ in the two-stage performance will be empirically confirmed in Section \ref{sec:experiments}.
-The remainder of this section will prove Theorem \ref{thm:local_linear_convergence}.
-The key of the proof is to utilize the adaptive restart condition ($\beta$-restart condition in Line \ref{line:restart_condition} of Algorithm \ref{alg: PDHG with restarts}) and show that the number of inner-loop iterations of Stage II becomes different than Stage I. To this end, Section \ref{subsec:adaptive_restart_condition} recalls the adaptive restart condition and Section \ref{subsec:proof_local_linear_convergence} proves Theorem \ref{thm:local_linear_convergence}.
+The remainder of this section will show the proof sketch of Theorem \ref{thm:local_linear_convergence} and some important lemmas.

+\textbf{Proof sketch of Theorem \ref{thm:local_linear_convergence} and outline of the rest of this section.} In the rest of this section, we outline some key steps in the proof of Theorem \ref{thm:local_linear_convergence}.
+The proof proceeds in three steps.